Joseph Corré: Rejection of MBE

-In June 2007, Corré was awarded the MBE for his services to the fashion industry in the Queen's Birthday Honours list.
+In June 2007, Corré was appointed an MBE for his services to the fashion industry in the Queen's Birthday Honours list.
 He rejected the award in protest at Prime Minister Tony Blair's actions in Iraq and Afghanistan which Corré said had caused suffering and at the erosion in civil rights in the UK during Blair's term.

 A Child of the Jago

 In 2008 Corré founded the opening of the independent boutique "A Child of the Jago", named after the 19th century novel by Arthur Morrison.
 The venture was a partnership with British street-wear fashion entrepreneur Simon "Barnzley" Armitage, modelled on the retail outlets run by Corré's parents in the 1970s/80s.
 Armitage left the business in 2013 and is no longer referenced in the company's history.

 Illamasqua

 In 2010 Corré was recruited to "edgy" British cosmetics company Illamasqua as brand director by founder Julian Kynaston.
 The company has an expanding chain of outlets in the UK and an international presence.